-"Hooves" That Have Moved On
+"Hooves" That Retired

 As former staff with hooves, the horses below are some of the retired horses that have worked with the Little Bits program.

 We are thankful for their service and dedication and cherish each one for their service.
-All photos provided by Marielle L.

 Bliss is a flea bitten grey that was born in 1997 and arrived in 2004 to Whitemud.
 Bliss has the strength, will and drive to out last most other horses and was loved by volunteers and riders alike.
 Bliss has gone to live at his owners farm where he will be enjoying a more leisure life.